 If you want a button to pin on the visitor's screen and stay there as they scroll up and down a page, you can toggle Fixed position in Design > Button > General.
 Read more about fixed position buttons here.

 It's possible to track how many times visitors have clicked the button.
 Give your button a name for tracking purposes and write it in the field Custom tracking name.
-The data will feed into the statistics overview on your dashboard.
-Read more about visitor statistics here.
+The data will feed into the your Google Analytics statistics.